The Complexity of Pacing for Second-Price Auctions: Existence of Pacing Equilibria and Membership in PPAD

 \subsection{PPAD Membership of Computing Exact Pacing Equilibria}

 In the last subsection we showed that the problem of finding a $\gamma$-\appe\ of a second-price pacing game $G$ is in PPAD.
 Finally we show in this subsection that the problem of finding an exact equilibrium of a pacing game is also in PPAD.
 To this end, we show that when $\gamma$ is small enough (though with bit length polynomial in $|G|$), any $\gamma$-\appe $(\alpha',x')$ of $G$ can be ``rounded'' into an exact equilibrium by solving a linear program defined using support information extracted from $(\alpha',x')$.
+This technique is similar to the one used in \cite{etessami2010complexity, vazirani2011market} and \cite{filos2020consensus}.
 For this purpose we recall the following fact about linear programs:

 \LP{\mathsf{LP}}